S3 method for default

 Value

-An object of class stats::kmeans if the input x is NOT of class qts_sample.
-Otherwise, an object of class kma_qts which is effectively a list with three components:
+An object of class stats::kmeans or stats::hclust or dbscan_fast if the input x is NOT of class qts_sample.
+Otherwise, an object of class qtsclust which is effectively a list with four components:

 • qts_aligned: An object of class qts_sample storing the sample of aligned QTS;